 3.)
 Main Order Types: You have your main order types – Market, Limit, Stop-loss and Stop-Limit.
 This can be a pro and a con depending on how complex of an investor you are.
 We consider this a pro.
 This reduces the # of transactions to choose from without limiting the basic investing options offered by other brokerages.
 Thus, this would be considered a pro for a basic/beginning dividend growth investor.

-4.)
+5.)
 Pays for Things: What do we mean by this?
 Well, if you’re an investor that typically transacts, lets say two times per month at $7.00 (rounded) each trade.
 That’s $14/month for trading fees X 12 months = $168/year that Robinhood could save you.
-For example, we typically transact almost 30 times, each year, through a brokerage service at $3.95 each time.
-That is a cost of $120 (rounded)!

 Think of what you could spend or what typical monthly expenses you could cover with the extra cash?
 You could buy a tablet for $300 and trade for a year on Robinhood.
 In the end, this would virtually pay for that device.
 Does that make sense?
 Or if you upgrade your phone for $200 and using this App would pay for it.
 It’s interesting when you view transaction fees from a different lens.